PennyLaneAI/pennylane/doc/introduction/measurements.rst

 exponential gains in memory of the one-shot approach compared with the deferred measurement principle, among other advantages.

-Briefly, it proceeds from the top of the tree and begins splitting the circuit into two: a circuit running to the next mid-circuit measurement, replacing the mid-circuit measurement by a sample measurement, and a circuit consisting of the rest of the circuit.
-A key point is that all samples are collected at once, removing the need to run the circuit several times.
-The samples are converted to counts and a copy of the state vector is made at each node.
-We loop over the possible branches, collapsing the state vector and pursuing the calculation until the next mid-circuit measurement.
-Since many counts come out to be zero in practice, it is possible to ignore entire sub-trees, reducing the computational burden.
-We eventually reach the bottom of the tree having cached at most :math:`n_{MCM}+1` state vector copies, which is an exponential improvement compared with :func:`~. pennylane.defer_measurements` requiring :math:`O(2^{n_{MCM}})` memory.
-We then obtain terminal measurements, propagating and combining at each node up the tree.
-This algorithm is thus of the depth-first family of tree-traversal algorithms.
+Briefly, it proceeds cutting an :math:`n_{MCM}` circuit into :math:`n_{MCM}+1` circuit segments.
+Each segment can be executed on either the `0`- or `1`-branch, which gives rise to a binary tree with :math:`2^{n_{MCM}}` leaves.
+Terminal measurements are obtained at the leaves, and propagated and combined back up at each node up the tree.
+The tree is visited using a depth-first pattern.
+The tree-traversal method improves on :func:`~.pennylane.dynamic_one_shot` by taking all samples at a node or leaf at once.
+Neglecting overheads, simulating all branches requires the same amount of computations as :func:`~. pennylane.defer_measurements`, but without the :math:`O(2^{n_{MCM}})` memory requirement.
+To save time, a copy of the state vector is made at every branching point, or MCM, requiring at most :math:`n_{MCM}+1` state vectors at any instant, an exponential improvement compared with :func:`~. pennylane. defer_measurements`.
+Since the counts of many nodes come out to be zero in practice, it is often possible to ignore entire sub-trees, thereby reducing the computational burden.

 To summarize, this algorithm gives us the best of both worlds.
 In the limit of few shots and/or many mid-circuit measurements, it is as fast as the naive shot-by-shot implementation